google/dart-neats/README.md

 which can be reused independently.

 ## Repository Management
-The root `pubspec.yaml` is only intended to lock the development dependencies for repository management.
-When adding new packages or changing `mono_repo.yaml` or `mono_pkg.yaml` in a package, make sure to run the following commands to update travis configuration.
+When adding new packages or changing `mono_repo.yaml` or `mono_pkg.yaml` in a package, make sure to run the following command to update the CI configuration:

- * `pub get`
- * `pub run mono_repo travis`
+     ./tool/mono_repo.sh generate

 ## Contributing
 We love patches and contributions, please refer to [CONTRIBUTING.md][1] for